"Μολὼν λαβέ | Come and take them"

 Language:

-Sparta, a city in Greece, primarily speaks Modern Greek, the official language of the country.
-This language evolved from the same root as Ancient Greek, the language of the classical city-state of Sparta.
-Some residents may also speak English, especially those involved in tourism or international business.
-Additionally, due to Greece's geographical location, languages such as Italian, French, and German can occasionally be heard.
+Sparta, a city in Greece, predominantly speaks Modern Greek, which is the official and most widely used language.
+This language evolved from the same roots as Ancient Greek, the language of the classical era.
+English is also commonly spoken, especially among younger generations and in tourist areas, due to Greece's participation in international commerce and tourism.